 Once the broth is done, it’s just a matter of cooking the dumplings and tofu.
 Just think of this as any other soup and you’ll be able to tackle the recipe.

-Locate the soon dubu tofu in any Korean markets.
+Locate the soon dubu tofu in any Korean market.
 This specific type is more custard-like than others; do not substitute with any other tofu!
 To open the package, cut a slit on the dotted lines (located in the back), and squeeze out the tofu.
 You’ll immediately notice how soft and smooth the tofu is compared to other types.

 When adding in the chili flakes, adjust according to how spicy you want your soon dubu.
 I like my extra spicy so I went ahead and added 6 tbsp.
 Make sure to taste before adding more since the chili flakes can be more or less spicy depending on the brand.